-You must meet minimum, federally-mandated medical standards to get a Commercial Driver's License (CDL).
+You must meet the federally-mandated medical standards to get a Commercial Driver's License (CDL).
 You are physically qualified to drive a commercial motor vehicle if you either:

-In order to operate a commercial motor vehicle with a gross vehicle rating in excess of 10,000 pounds in interstate commerce, a medical examiner's certificate may also be required, even if you do not have a CDL.
+To operate a commercial motor vehicle with a gross vehicle rating exceeding 10,000 pounds in interstate commerce, a medical examiner's certificate may also be required, even if you do not have a CDL.

 The federal government has a vision and diabetes medical exemption program for interstate commercial driving.